TVNZ+

-TVNZ+ (Te Reo Tātaki Ā-Tono), formerly known as TVNZ OnDemand, is an over-the-top New Zealand television and video on demand streaming service offered by TVNZ.
+TVNZ+ (Te Reo Tātaki Ā-Tono), formerly known as TVNZ OnDemand, is a New Zealand over-the-top video on demand streaming television service offered by TVNZ.
 It offers a variety of free content, such as news updates and programmes seen on TVNZ channels.
 TVNZ+ offers most of the programmes broadcast on air with licensing agreements to be shown for users in New Zealand.
 In addition, it offers dozens of local and international titles exclusively available on the platform.

 History

 Launch

 In January 2007, TVNZ announced the launch of a new online service called TVNZ OnDemand in March that year, which would feature a wide range of content including the drama series Shortland Street.
 TVNZ OnDemand was launched on 20 March 2007 with an initial selection of 300 videos from 100 television shows.
 Early content included the television series and programs Rude Awakenings, Karaoke High, Fair Go, Agenda, Eating Media Lunch, Praise Be, Treasure Island, and Mai Time.
 TVNZ OnDemand hosted shows and television clips from the TVNZ Archives.
 Some of the clips are free while others can be purchased using a credit purchasing system called PlayPoints.
 In early March, a young teenager named Kyle Wadsworth was able to access the unreleased website and start downloading shows prior to its official release.

 In April 2010, TVNZ announced that TVNZ OnDemand would be available on the PlayStation 3 console, making it the first catch-up TV service to be optimised for viewing on the living room TV through PS3.